Halvani/CLIP_Playground/README.md

 <br>
 </center>

-As impressive as the result of automatic categorization is, there are of course some limitations here.
-If you define labels that do not adequately represent the images you provide, the images will inevitably be categorized incorrectly.
-In other words, there is no support for a *garbage class* at the moment.
-In addition, the image categorizer accepts only English texts as input, since the underlying model has been trained only on such texts.
-Another limitation is that the underlying model reflects the quality of the categorization.
-A weak model therefore leads to unfavorable results.
-Currently, the <a href="https://huggingface.co/sentence-transformers/clip-ViT-L-14">ViT-L/14</a> model is used, which according to my experiments has led to the most reliable results so far.
-If you want to try out other models have a look at the
-<a href="https://huggingface.co/openai">🤗 (Hugging Face) repo of Open AI</a>
+As impressive as the result of automatic categorization is, there are of course some **limitations** here:

+* The main limitation is that the underlying model reflects the quality of the categorization.
+Consequently, a weak model leads to unfavorable results.
+Currently, the image categorizer makes use of the <a href="https://huggingface.co/sentence-transformers/clip-ViT-L-14">ViT-L/14 model</a>, which according to my experiments has led to the most reliable results so far.
+You can find other models at the <a href="https://huggingface.co/openai">🤗 (Hugging Face) repo of Open AI</a>

+* In addition, the image categorizer accepts only English texts as input, since the underlying ViT-L/14 model has been trained only on such texts.
+However, you can replace it with the <a href="https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1">multilingual clip-ViT-B-32 model</a>, but this comes at the expense of performance.

+* Another limitation concerns the way you define the labels.
+When these do not adequately represent the images you provide, the images can be categorized incorrectly.
+In other words, there is currently no support for a <a href="https://discuss.huggingface.co/t/how-to-create-other-garbage-class-for-classifier-e-g-covid-19-classifier/4249">garbage class</a>.

 Happy categorizing!